mmorrow2/audience-cmu/journal.md

 ## Week 1

 What an exciting start to my LAST mini of graduate school!
 I can already tell I am going to enjoy this class very much.
 Something I want to touch on more is the idea of "liveness."
 The class exercise where we created a scale of where certain items falls was actually really difficult, and I was still thinking about it even afterward because of how different every one else's answers were.
+We use our own experiences to help determine this scale, and everyone has different experiences.
+It doesn't help that the theory of liveness is not cut-and-dry, that it is a spectrum.

 ## Week 2